fjoanis/reverserl/README.md

 - The actual server that will listen for incoming for incoming requests
   - That is, _business logic_ requests and not HTTP requests.
 We'll add those later.
-- The core that will be executed when a new session is created.
+- The processes that will be executed when a new session is created.
+These will be spawned by the core server - one per session.
+They will carry out the actual string reversal work.

+Start with the core server.
+It will use the rebar template for an OTP gen_server:

+    rebar create template=simplesrv srvid="reverserl_server"

+You should see:

+    ==> reverserl (create)
+    Writing src/reverserl_server.erl

+Repeat for the session process:

+    rebar create template=simplesrv srvid="reverserl_session"

+You should see:

+    ==> reverserl (create)
+    Writing src/reverserl_session.erl

 TODO